cca/cca_invenio/notes/communities.md

 A non-member can own records inside a restricted community, but they have no means of discovering those records.
 They can't see the community and the records are not listed on their uploads page.
 However, a non-member can own specific records in a public community.
 The owned records appear under the community and their uploads.
 If the community's submissions are closed, they cannot manually add further records to the community.

-**RESEARCH** how can program admins can see their program's syllabi?
+**RESEARCH** how program admins can see their program's syllabi.
 This may be difficult.
 We can manually share records with a program admins group.
 There could be a task which regularly checks new syllabi and shares them with the requisite groups. **QUESTION** could we give all program chairs full Reader access to the community?

 - Membership
   - Closed